Recovery Dharma Core Intentions

 - Respect the confidentiality of all who attend and what is shared at our meetings.

 - Offer peer-to-peer support, given freely in the spirit of generosity.

-We may employ the services of professionals when necessary to ensure the growth and operations of our Organization and Sanghas.
+- Employ the services of professionals when necessary for the functioning of our organization.